M-Eltaquee/M-Eltaquee/README.md

 ---

-*Open to Commercial Analyst / Supply Chain Analyst opportunities in the UAE.*
+*Open to Commercial Analyst / Power BI Developer opportunities in the UAE.*